This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your symptoms may get better without treatment.
 You will receive treatment for any health conditions that may be causing your fatigue.
-The following can help you manage your fatigue:
+The following can help you manage fatigue:

 - Keep a fatigue diary.
 Include anything that makes you feel more tired or less tired.
 Bring the diary with you to follow-up visits with your provider.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Good nutrition can help manage fatigue.

 - Limit caffeine and alcohol.
 These can make it difficult to fall or stay asleep.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.
-Ask your healthcare provider how much caffeine is safe for you.
+Ask our healthcare provider how much caffeine is safe for you.

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung damage and increase fatigue.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

 - You have difficulty breathing.

 When should I contact my healthcare provider?

 - You have a cough that gets worse, or does not go away.